xiaohanl95/xiaohanl95.github.io/Blog.md

 Upcoming blog: 04-28-2024 **SPC/E forcefield on nanodroplet characterization**

 # Aerosol Microphysics and Atmospheric Modeling
+> Aerosol microphysics encompasses the lifecycle of aerosols, from formation to emission, evolution, activation, and removal.
+It is crucial for assessing aerosol-radiation (ARI) and aerosol-cloud (ACI) interactions.
+My current prioritized project is implementing a new aerosol microphysics scheme in the GFDL atmospheric model.
+In this blog section, I will share my personal experiences and knowledge of aerosol representation in models; discuss the limitations, current state of the art, and challenges in global aerosol modeling; and talk about tuning and validation with satellite or ground-based observations.

 Upcoming blog: 05-05-2024 **Aerosol representation in atmospheric models**